voxpupuli/puppet-mongodb/README.md

 ### Authors

-We would like to thank everyone who has contributed issues and pull requests to this modules.
+We would like to thank everyone who has contributed issues and pull requests to this module.
 A complete list of contributors can be found on the [GitHub Contributor Graph](https://github.com/puppetlabs/puppetlabs-mongodb/graphs/contributors) for the [puppetlabs-mongodb module](https://github.com/puppetlabs/puppetlabs-mongodb).